 To assess the performance of the Board and the Board committees, the Manager conducts annual confidential board effectiveness surveys.
-The survey of the effectiveness of the Board, the AC and the NRC in respect of FY21/22 has been carried out.
+The survey of the effectiveness of the Board, the AC and the NRC in respect of FY19/20 was undertaken in May 2020.

 To this end, the NRC will assist the Board in the assessment of the effectiveness of the Board, its Board committees, as well as the contribution by the Chairman and each Director, by reviewing the performance evaluation process and making recommendations to the Board.
 The evaluation results will be reviewed by the NRC and then shared with the Board.
-As part of the assessment, the NRC considers the adequacy of Board composition. the Board's performance and areas of improvement, level of strategic guidance to Management and the overall effectiveness of the Board, as well as each individual Director's attendance, contribution and participation at the Board and Board committee meetings.
+As part of the assessment, the NRC considers the adequacy of Board composition, the Board's performance and areas of improvement, level of strategic guidance to Management and the overall effectiveness of the Board, as well as each individual Director's attendance, contribution and participation at the Board and Board committee meetings.
 The Board also believes that performance evaluation is an ongoing process and strives to maintain regular feedback and interactions between Directors and Management.

-(B) REMUNERATION MATTERS Procedures for Developing Remuneration
+(B) Remuneration Matters Procedures for Developing Remuneration Policies